-One-handed signs are formed with only one hand, often body-anchored.
+One-handed signs are formed with only one hand; some one-handed signs are body-anchored.
 For example, orange below.
 The signer is dominantly right-handed.
 For right-handed signers, use the right hand as dominant or active.
 For left-handed signers, use the left hand.

-More examples of the one-handed signs are: feel, police, doubt, sick-of, deaf.
+More examples of the one-handed signs are: feel, police, doubt, sick-of, deaf, yellow, FLY.

 Two-handed symmetrical signs use both hands in a symmetrical handshape and movement (including alternative movement).
 For example, WANT, MAYBE.

 More examples: depressed, contact, signing, race, game, book.